szilard/benchm-dplyr-dt/README.md

 and corresponding data.tables with and without key on `x` (`d`'s size in RAM is around 100MB and 1GB, respectively).

+The basic tabular operations (filter, aggregate, join etc.) are applied using base, dplyr (with data.frame and data.table backends, with and without key for data.table) and standard data.table (with and without key).

 This is just a simple/basic/limited/incomplete benchmark, could do more with various data types (e.g. character), several grouping variables (x1,x2,...), more values for size parameters (n,m), different distributions of values in the data.frames etc. (or with real-world datasets).

-The following operations are applied using base, dplyr (with data.frame and data.table backends, with and without key for data.table) and data.table (with and without key):

-#### Filter
+##### Filter

 ```{r eval=FALSE}
 d[d$x>=10 & d$x<20,]